theblindhen/icfp2021/README.md

 Install Visual Studio Code, version 1.57 or higher.
 - Arch Linux: `yay -S visual-studio-code-bin gnome-keyring`.
-Don't use the `code` package: it's outdated at the time of writing this, and the Open VSX version of the C# extension is out of date and needs to be rebuilt from `master`.
+Don't use the `code` package as you may end up with outdated versions of the F# extensions.
 - Windows: [https://code.visualstudio.com].

 ## Git